 |SEE ON AMAZON →|

-The Daylite pack by Osprey is easily one of the best bags you can buy when looking for a backpacks under $50.
-It is made from 210D nylon fabric, for excellent durability and helping make it water resistant.
-The material has really good tear and abrasion resistance, so this pack can easily survive years of daily use.
+The Daylite pack by Osprey is easily one of the best bags you can buy when looking for backpacks under $50.
+It is made from 210D nylon fabric, for excellent durability and helping make it water-resistant.
+The material has a really good tear and abrasion resistance, so this pack can easily survive years of daily use.

 There are three compartments total on the Osprey Daylite.
-The main compartment is the largest, and it features wide opening for easy access to its contents.
-The front compartment is much smaller, and it has a couple slip pocket inside, as well as a key clip, for easy organization of the smaller stuff.
+The main compartment is the largest, and it features a wide opening for easy access to its contents.
+The front compartment is much smaller, and it has a couple of slip pockets inside, as well as a key clip, for easy organization of the smaller stuff.

 And there’s also a hidden compartment behind the backpanel, which is designed to hold a hydration bladder.
-This is a very convenient features that makes the Daylite even more versatile – not only is it suitable for day to day adventures and travel, but it also makes a pretty good outdoor backpack.
+This is a very convenient feature that makes the Daylite even more versatile – not only is it suitable for day-to-day adventures and travel, but it also makes a pretty good outdoor backpack.

 This pack has two stretchy side pockets that can easily hold water bottles of all sizes.
 There are also compression straps on the sides that will help stabilize the load of the pack, especially when it is not at full capacity.
 And you can also use this to keep bigger and bulkier stuff in the side pockets – the compression strap will easily hold a tripod in place here.

 The Hynes Eagle backpack is without a doubt the best travel option for backpacks under $50.
 It has a capacity of 40 liters, which is more than most carry on suitcases have.
-Which means that you will actually be able to pack more in this bag, while staying perfectly organized.
+This means that you will actually be able to pack more in this bag while staying perfectly organized.

 That’s an amazing advantage that backpacks have over traditional suitcases – the abundance of internal and external compartments lets you find a dedicated spot for everything, as opposed to being limited to just two sides of a suitcase.

-This bag is made from water repellant polyester, which means it’s reasonably water resistant.
-It also has pretty good tear and abrasion resistance, although it is not as durable as nylon.
+This bag is made from water-repellant polyester, which means it’s reasonably water-resistant.
+It also has a pretty good tear and abrasion resistance, although it is not as durable as nylon.
 Nylon bags tend to be more expensive, and they’re not so easy to find in a backpack under $50.
-Also, one reason why nylon fabric is the better choice is its water resistance even without extra coating – a feature you already have on the Hynes Eagle backpack.
+Also, one reason why nylon fabric is the better choice is its water-resistance even without extra coating – a feature you already have on the Hynes Eagle backpack.